 Word of mouth will always be the marketing activity with the best results.
-Social media and in particular LinkedIn and Twitter and very important elements of a B2B tech company’s marketing communications strategy to encourage word of mouth.
+Social media, in particular LinkedIn and Twitter, are important elements of a B2B tech company’s marketing communications strategy to encourage word of mouth.

 Related post: What to include in your social media plan.

 But to get the most from your social media activities you need your posts to create a reaction – whether that be via retweeting or sharing, or liking the post – you need them all to extend your reach.
 And an often overlooked way of achieving this is with employee advocacy.

 Employee advocacy refers to the promotion of a business by the workforce.
-It can take many forms, but today I am talking about social media which in fact is one of the most common and effective employee advocacy channels.
+It can take many forms, but today I am talking about social media – one of the most common and effective employee advocacy channels.

 A Hootsuite article (one of my social media tools of choice) refers to Pew Research that stated that the average US internet user has 200 Facebook friends and 61 Twitter followers.
 A 2016 survey (latest available figures – probably much the same in 2022) found that 27% of LinkedIn users had between 500 and 999 first degree connections.
 So there is a very good reason to encourage employee advocacy.

 So how to you get your employees to share the social media love?